Fiserv/exchange/docs/getting-started/boarding.md

 ## Boarding by API

-Exchange offers end-to-end merchant Boarding through API that is facilitated through Adding Applications, Subgroups and Outlets in order to create the correct Merchant Hierarchy.
+Exchange offers end-to-end merchant onboarding through API that is facilitated through Adding Applications, Subgroups and Outlets in order to create the correct Merchant Hierarchy.
 This includes adding, and updating merchant applications in progress before submitting them.

 For the standard Merchant - Chain - Outlet Hierarchy, three calls are needed to submit an application.
 This can include pricing and equipment for the Merchant that is required, and the billing and funding settings for the Merchant.